segorucu/segorucu/README.md

 - 👋 Hi, I’m Seyhan Emre Gorucu
-- 👀 I’m full-time reservoir simulation scientist and a part-time computer science student with specialization in Machine Learning.

 - 📫 You can reach me from segorucu@gmail.com.
 A lot of the repos are private, but I can share them with you :blush:.

 <!---